matinlotfali/KDE-Rounded-Corners/README.md

 This effect rounds the corners of your windows and adds an outline around them without much affecting the performance of the KDE Plasma desktop (see [#49](https://github.com/matinlotfali/KDE-Rounded-Corners/pull/49) and [#50](https://github.com/matinlotfali/KDE-Rounded-Corners/issues/50)).

-This effect started as a fork of [shapecorners](https://sourceforge.net/projects/shapecorners/) with some additional contributions in [Alex47's project](https://github.com/alex47/KDE-Rounded-Corners), then I optimized and reimplemented the effect with shaders.
+This effect started as a fork of [shapecorners](https://sourceforge.net/projects/shapecorners/) with some additional contributions in [Alex47's project](https://github.com/alex47/KDE-Rounded-Corners), then I optimized and reimplemented the effect with shaders with influences from the [invert effect](https://github.com/KDE/kwin/tree/master/src/plugins/invert).

 #### Tested on:
 - ![Kubuntu 22.04 Jammy](https://img.shields.io/badge/-not_supported-red?label=Kubuntu%2022.04%20Jammy&logo=kubuntu&branch=master)